Jaime

 (developed by Taylor and Steven Brams of New York University, authors of The

-Win-Win Solution: Guaranteeing Fair Shares for Everybody
+Win-Win Solution: Guaranteeing Fair Shares for Everybody), which gives

 an equitable, envy-free and efficient solution.
 The procedure calls for